 Vulnerabilities at all of the following layers are assessed and remediated:

 - Application-layer Assessment – Please refer to the Application Security Policy.

-- Operating-layer (OS) Assessment – Litmus uses Mac and Windows OS and ensures that all its assets in data-centers, as well as those used by Litmus Personnel, are running the latest version of the OS and patched for all “More Likely” or “Exploitation Detected” exploitable security updates which have a CVSSv3 score of 8.0 or higher.
+- Operating-layer (OS) Assessment – Litmus uses Linux, Mac, and Windows OS and ensures that all its assets in data-centers, as well as those used by Litmus Personnel, are running currently supported versions of applicable OSes and patched for all “More Likely” or “Exploitation Detected” exploitable security updates which have a CVSSv3 score of 8.0 or higher.

 - Network-layer Assessment – Litmus assets, as well as the data center scans, will be conducted periodically.
 The data center scans will comply with the supplier requirements.

 - Default Configurations and Configuration Drifts – All opensource components will be assessed for security.
 The configuration drifts of repository buckets are periodically tested.

 18.2.
 Vulnerability Validation, Triaging and Remediation